|

 Industries Corporation), New Jersey Natural Gas Company (New

-Jersey Resources Corporation), and Elizabethtown Gas Company (NUI
+Jersey Resources Corporation), and Elizabethtown Gas Company

-unfair competitive advantage over other, non-affiliated
+have an unfair competitive advantage over other, non-affiliated

 purveyors of competitive services, and to evaluate and review

-the allocation of costs between the utilities' competitive and
+the allocation of costs between the utilities'

-non-competitive services.
-We offered our expert opinion,
+competitive and non-competitive services.
+We offered our

-business segments.
-The audits determined whether there was
+related competitive business segments.
+The audits

-(1) cross subsidization between utility and non-utility segments
+determined whether there was (1) cross subsidization between

-within a public utility or holding company; (2) whether the
+utility and non-utility segments within a public utility or

-separation of utility and non-utility organizations was
+holding company; (2) whether the separation of utility and

-reasonable based on the New Jersey Board of Public Utilities (BPU)
+non-utility organizations was reasonable based on the New Jersey

-effect on ratepayers of the use of utility assets in the
+competition standards; (3) the effect on ratepayers of the use

-effect on utility workers; (5) the effect of utility practices
+competitive services; (4) the effect on utility workers; (5) the

-on the market for such services; and (6) ensured compliance with
+effect of utility practices on the market for such services; and

-New Jersey legislation.
+(6) ensured compliance with New Jersey legislation.

 |